geoSkogen/equips/README.txt

 Example--
 Param 2 : location,
 Shortcode 2 : eq_city,
-Fallback 1 : left (not set) --or-- left blank
+Fallback 1 : you

+Example:
+Verminators of [eq_location] have been keeping [eq_city] vermin-free since 1936.

 To Edit:
 --Simply change the form fields and re-submit the form